 Here’s another guarantee to you: If we don’t win, you won’t pay.

-The Accident & Disability Attorneys of Monge & Associates represents clients in Atlanta, Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville, Loganville and throughout Georgia and the Southeast.
+The attorneys of Monge & Associates represents clients in Atlanta, Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville, Loganville and throughout Georgia and the Southeast.

 The Mystery of CRPS

 CRPS, which until recently was called reflex sympathy dystrophy syndrome (RSD), is a chronic pain condition that typically occurs in the arms, legs, hands or feet.
 The onset of symptoms commonly begins after an injury to the tissues, nerves and bones of the affected limb, and is characterized by a continuous and intense pain that is out of proportion with the severity of the injury.